jihoon-ko/CGLB/README.md

  ## Get Started

- CGLB is implemented in Linux and needs the following packages to be installed:
+ Our CGLB currently supports Linux systems with GPU devices.
+We also implmented a CPU version for Windows system via the [https://github.com/QueuQ/CGLBwin](https://github.com/QueuQ/CGLBwin).
+To run the code, the following packages are required to be installed:

 * python==3.7.10
 * scipy==1.5.2